i3bar/core/README.md

 }
 ```

 > **Note**: New to Node.js or JavaScript?
 That's okay!
 NPM is the package manager for Node.js.
 It is like `apt-get` but for JavaScript developers.
-I intendendly make things easy to follow for people that are not particularily at ease with that platform.
+I intentionally made things easy to follow for people that are not particularily at ease with that platform.
 Feel free to [open an issue](./issues) if I have not made something clear!
 Oh and see the `$EDITOR`?
 I'll use this as a placeholder for whatever text editor you want to use.
 This means open this file with your editor and add the next lines to it.
 In fact, you can even use the line as is as there are many chances for your operating system to already have a `$EDITOR` environment variable set to some default editor.
 But I'll use VIM in my case.
 Any VIM users in the room?
 Hello?! :sweat_smile:

 ### Install the library